Unidata/tds/docs/src/public/userguide/pages/thredds/FeatureCollectionsRef.md

 * Global and variable attributes are taken from the prototype dataset.
 * If a variable appears in the prototype dataset, it will appear in the feature collection dataset.
-  If it doesn\'t appear in other datasets, it will have missing data for those times.
+  If it doesn't appear in other datasets, it will have missing data for those times.
 * If a variable does not appears in the prototype dataset, it will not appear in the feature collection dataset, even if it appears in other datasets.

 ### update element